cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### JavaScript

-*   Parce JavaScript using Defer.
+*   Add some more points here...

 ### Fonts